GW2ToolBelt/GW2APIClient/README.md

 **GW2APIClient** is a cross-platform client for the official Guild Wars 2 API.
-By leveraging [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html), GW2APIClient can be used on a large variety of platforms (including Android, the JVM, and iOS) and interoperates seamlessly with various popular programming languages.
+By leveraging [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html), GW2APIClient can be used on a large variety of platforms (including Android, the JVM, and JS) and interoperates seamlessly with various popular programming languages.

 GW2APIClient provides low-level access to the data provided by Guild Wars 2's